 Vein Selection and Preparation

 While selecting a vein for insertion, it is worthwhile to take into consideration factors like the length of time the IV would be required and the position of the vein.
-In case of children the forearm region of the non-dominant hand is preferable as it allows the freedom to use hands for writing, playing, etc. In this lesson, learners will practice conversing with the patient, using a vein finder to locate a suitable vein for insertion and identifying the insertion site.
+In case of children the forearm region of the non-dominant hand is preferable as it allows the freedom to use hands for writing, playing, etc. In this module, learners will practice conversing with the patient, using a vein finder to locate a suitable vein for insertion and identifying the insertion site.
 Appropriate affordances and detailed instructions are provided all along for a smooth practice session.

 PIV Insertion and Dressing

 The insertion is performed after having confirmed the patient’s details and the insertion site confirmed.
 Palpating the vein can help in better visibility and ease the insertion process, causing minimum discomfort to the patient.
-This lesson allows learners to practice the insertion procedure on a virtual child.
+This module allows learners to practice the insertion procedure on a virtual child.
 The procedure involves administering anesthesia to the patient at the insertion site, using a guiding needle to introduce the needle into the vein, advancing the catheter into the vein, and connecting it to a T-connector.

 Performing ACT Assessments

 Routine check of the insertion site is important to keep a tab on the proper functioning of the IV.
 An ACT assessment helps prevent undesired circumstances and works towards upkeeping the health and safety of the patient.
 ACT stands for Assess hourly, Compare hourly and Touch hourly.
 This is done even if the patient is sleeping.
-In this lesson, learners will do an ACT assessment of virtual pediatric patients.
+In this module, learners will do an ACT assessment of virtual pediatric patients.
 Detailed instructions are provided to help assess and draw appropriate conclusions of patients’ conditions and decide upon the next course of action.

 Depending upon the nature of the complication, a classification is done and documented as phlebitis, infiltration, or extravasation.
 This helps decide upon the course of treatment to be followed to alleviate the condition.
-In this lesson, learners will observe relevant skin changes and follow the treatment plan prescribed by the provider.
+In this module, learners will observe relevant skin changes and follow the treatment plan prescribed by the provider.
 Detailed instructions with appropriate affordances are provided at each step to assist learners in performing the procedure efficiently and take appropriate actions in event of complications.

 With prompts, guidance and affordances learners are hand-held through the process to practice the procedure in a virtual environment with a virtual patient.